British Rail Class 390: Speed records

+Though the trains are limited to a maximum of 125 mph in service, faster runs have been made in 2003 when the trains were in the final stages of testing before introduction to service.
+On night-time runs between Rugby, Nuneaton and Lichfield Trent Valley, 390002 achieved a record speed for the class of 145.7 mph, as witnessed by Modern Railways magazine.

 Fleet developments

 Additional capacity

 Following a large increase in passenger numbers following the WCML modernisation, the Department for Transport announced a capacity increase by procuring additional units (with one intended to replace the unit damaged at Grayrigg).
 Four new units have been built with 11 cars, and 31 existing units lengthened to 11 cars.

 This required major changes to stations and depots to accommodate the 11-car units.
 Virgin Rail Projects was set up to introduce these new trains with the new franchise winner as well as Alstom, Network Rail and the current franchise holder, Virgin Trains West Coast, to ensure the new units were able to run from 1 April 2012.

-Because Washwood Heath works had closed, the additional vehicles were manufactured in Alstom's Savigliano factory in Italy.
+The additional vehicles were manufactured in Alstom's Savigliano factory in Italy because Washwood Heath works had closed.

 The first new units were built with 11 cars and delivered via the Channel Tunnel to Edge Hill.
 The first was accepted on 12 July 2011.